teaching-data-science/intro2ml/chapters/chapter03-01-classification-classificationtasks.md

 ---
 title: 'Chapter 3.1: Classification Tasks'
 description:
-  ' Classification is a type of ML task in which learn functions assign class labels to observation/feature vectors.
-In this chapter, you will get an idea about the meaning of classification as well as the structure of classification problems.
-We will do so by providing some examples of binary and multiclass classification tasks.'
+  ' In classification, the task is to predict a categorical (binary or multiclass) label.
+In this Section, we illustrate the concept of classification with some typical examples.'
 prev: /chapter02-04-regression-knn
 next: /chapter03-02-classification-basicdefinitions
 type: subchapter